Disclaimer: What? Pokemon belongs to Nintendo? Oh darn.

 Venusaur may show several unique behaviors when hunting.
-Some individuals have been seen to knock Pidgey out of the air with their vines as Ivysaur, and his behavior is remembered into their Venusaur stage, when they knock down Pidgeotto and even Fearow.
+Some Ivysaur have been seen to knock Pidgey out of the air with their vines, and this behavior is retained into their Venusaur stage, when they knock down Pidgeotto and even Fearow.

-Occasionally while hunting, Venusaur may fire from its bud a small seed, actually a modified embryo, which quickly takes root in any flesh it encounters and becomes a parasite.
+Occasionally, the Venusaur may fire from its bud a small seed, actually a modified embryo, which quickly takes root in the flesh of any prey it encounters and becomes a parasite.
 The Venusaur will show remarkable patience, tracking any prey attacked this way for days until they collapse.
 They will then devour both seedling and prey indiscriminately.

 Life Cycle: Venusaur have a complex and fascinating life cycle, which is thankfully well-studied.
-The flower is the Venusaur's reproductive organ, since Venusaur lack reproductive organs of the animal type.
+The flower is the Venusaur's reproductive organ, and Venusaur lack reproductive organs of the animal type.
 Tubes lead from Venusaur's gonads to the flower, where animal gametes bind with the plant gametes in pairs.
-These pairs are pollen grains in the male Venusaur, and reside in the ovary of the female.
+These pairs form pollen grains in the male Venusaur, and reside in the ovary of the female.

 During the mating season, Venusaur release an alluring scent, which attracts their main pollinator, Butterfree.
 Butterfree land on the Venusaur's flower, looking for the nectar within.
 They also collect pollen from the male, which sticks to hairs on the Butterfree's body.
 They then transport this pollen to the female, which absorbs the pollen into her ovary.
 Within a few days, her ovary swells and turns brown, eventually falling off.
 She will regenerate a new ovary by the following year.

-Meanwhile, the fallen ovary continues to ripen, forming up to eight embryos inside, each in a separate compartment.
+Meanwhile, the fallen ovary continues to ripen, forming up to eight embryos inside, each in its own compartment.
 Each Venusaur embryo contains two complete genomes, one for the Venusaur animal, and one for the symbiotic plant.
 As it develops, the plant tissues migrate to the embryo's dorsal surface, and take root in the developing Bulbasaur's tissues.

 In about three weeks, the ovary opens, releasing eight tiny Bulbasaur.
 The siblings are well- developed, and can care for themselves from birth.
 As they grow, they unfurl fronds from the base of their bud, in order to absorb more sunlight.
 As their plant matures, Bulbasaur go through several growth spurts.
 An Ivysaur becoming an adult Venusaur can quadruple its weight in only a month!